-Any personnel responsible for implementing the provisions of this SPCC Plan are required to have spill prevention training that includes a complete review of Rutgers' SPCC Plan.
-Rutgers conducts training to ensure that these personnel are familiar with the SPCC Plan and the measures to be implemented in the event of a discharge.
+Any oil handling personnel responsible for implementing the provisions of this SPCC Plan are required to have spill prevention training which includes a complete review of Rutgers' SPCC Plan.
+Rutgers conducts yearly training to ensure that these personnel are familiar with the SPCC Plan and the measures to be implemented in the event of a discharge.

-6.8.2.
-Designated person accountable for spill prevention
+6.8.2 Designated person accountable for spill prevention